gicentre/elm-vega/docs/walkthrough/README.md

 Unlike temperature, weather type is _nominal_, that is, categorical with no intrinsic order.
 And once again, simply by stating the measurement type, Vega-Lite determines an appropriate colour scheme and legend.

+Notice how that in Eve we make frequent use of _union types_ (always indicated by names starting with an uppercase letter).
+Types used to customise various channels all start with an uppercase letter indicating the type of channel affected.
+So the name of the data field use to encode _position_ is `PName`, its measurement type, `PmType`  and its positional aggregation is `PAggregate`, whereas the name of the data field for encoding colour is indicated by `MName` and its measurement type `MmType` (where `M` is short for Mark).

 ### Stacked Histogram with Customised Colours (7:20)